-No. SaskTel is not permitted under court orders to notify customers if a request for their personal information has been made by police.
-Customers are not notified for lawful requests made by federal or provincial government agencies.
+No. Under court orders, SaskTel is not permitted to notify customers if a request for their personal information has been made by police.
+Customers are not notified about lawful requests made by federal or provincial government agencies.

 Does SaskTel have a dedicated group for responding to data requests from government agents?